sammyers/PythonCraft/index.md

 filename: index
 ---

-# PythonCraft
-A program to procedurally generate 3-dimensional worlds made of cubes and view the evolution of the landscape over time.
-Right now it generates the world on the fly and launches the pyglet window as soon as it's been generated, so just run main.py with Python.
+A program to procedurally generate 3-dimensional worlds made of cubes based on a number of terrain algorithms.

-The current version uses textures from Mojang's Minecraft, and certain elements of the program structure were inspired by Michael Fogleman's "Minecraft" repository.
+### To run:
+* Generate a folder of terrain files by running generate_world.py; change the SEED variable to change the output of the terrain algorithm if desired.
+* Load the program by running main.py.
+Make sure the WORLD_DIR variable is equal to the name of the directory containing the region files.

 #### Dependencies:
 * Pyglet